telecmi/piopiy_client_js/README.md

 # PIOPIY Client JS SDK for voice

-PIOPIY client JS SDK allows you to make and receive voice calls, where making voice calls can be made to a public switched telephone network(PSTN), APP to APP calling and browser to browser calling.
+PIOPIY WebRTC SDK allows you to make and receive voice calls, where making voice calls can be made to a public switched telephone network(PSTN), APP to APP calling and browser to browser calling.

 # Get Started